The Chelmsford Ballet Company

 The company’s aim is to inspire and progress enthusiastic dancers in a safe, friendly and open environment with a professional approach, whilst having fun along the way.
 It is an amateur company whose aim is to set professional standards for all its work, involving professionals in its productions, courses, teaching and workshop opportunities.
 In the 1960s, a Scholarship Fund was created to help young dancers moving to professional training.

 In 1999 the company celebrated its Golden Jubilee with a triple bill which included Beat Bop Boogie (a fun look back over the last 50 years).
 In 2009 its Diamond Jubilee Production was The Sleeping Beauty and in 2017 and 2018 it performed two specially commissioned ballets, Alice’s Adventures followed by Snow Queen.
-The Chelmsford Ballet Company is now celebrating its 70th year in 2019, looking back over the company’s history since 1949.
+The Chelmsford Ballet Company celebrated its 70th year in 2019 looking back over the company’s history since 1949 with a performance of Midsummer Nights Dream.

 More information can be found here